-Prof. Josephine Pui-Hing Wong 黃佩卿教授(Nominated Principal Investigator of PROTECH) is a professor at the Daphne Cockwell School of Nursing at Ryerson University.
+Prof. Josephine Pui-Hing Wong 黃佩卿教授(Nominated Principal Investigator of PROTECH) is a professor at the Daphne Cockwell School of Nursing at Toronto Metropolitan University (TMU).
 She has extensive experience in critical public health.
 She specializes in community-based action research, stigma reduction interventions, and implementation science to promote health equity among racialized and marginalized communities.
 During the 2003 SARS outbreak, Dr. Wong worked at the Toronto Public Health SARS Control Centre, and volunteered with Toronto’s Coalition Concerned About SARS, to establish and co-lead the SARS Support Line in response to community needs.

 Dr. Kenneth P. Fung 冯溥伦医生 (Co-Principal Investigator of PROTECH) is a cultural psychiatrist and Clinical Director of the Asian Initiatives in Mental Health (AIM) at Toronto Western Hospital, University Health Network.
 He is also an associate professor with the Department of Psychiatry at the University of Toronto.
 Dr. Fung is the current president of the Society for the Study of Psychiatry and Culture (SSPC).
 He is highly sought after, both nationally and internationally, for his expertise as a trainer, consultant, and researcher in applying Acceptance and Commitment Therapy to promote mental health across diverse communities.
 He was also co-founder and co-lead of the SARS Support Hotline alongside Dr. Wong in 2003.